 Following the foreclosure of the tax lien mortgage, the municipal Treasurer shall notify the last known owner of record that his or her right to redeem the property has expired.
 The notification shall advise the last known owner of record that the property will be disposed of in accordance with policy, a copy of which shall be included with the notification.

-Thirty (30) days after notifying the landowner of record, the municipal Treasurer shall prepare a list of properties acquired and forward a copy to the Town Council, the Planning Board, the Bustins Island Planning Commission (if applicable), the Freeport Sewer District and any other department or committee the Treasurer believes should be informed.
+Thirty (30) days after notifying the landowner of record, the municipal Treasurer shall prepare a list of properties acquired and forward a copy to the Town Council, the Planning Board, the Bustins Island Planning Commission (if applicable), the Freeport Sewer District and any other department or committee the Treasurer deems advisable.

 The responsibility for the management of tax-acquired property rests with the Town Council.
 Pending the Town Council's decision regarding the final disposition of property, the Town Council and Town Manager shall: